sbinlondon/FAC-Week5-MSJK/README.md

 * Michael got worried about 99% coverage, but it's actually BRILLIANT
 * Jessie and Kate built the frontend skeleton (HTML and CSS)
 * Jessie and Kate worked on inserting data into the DOM
-* Jessie and Kate started the API response parser

 ### Day 2

+* Kate and Michael work on /results route that triggers API calls to Guardian and NYC
+* Kate and Michael create custom 404 page and redirect to it
+* Jessie and Sangita work on parser for API JSON objects

 ## Challenges